XinyaoHan/Google-Magical-Fairy-Castle/README.md

 Templates : This folder contains HTML files for visualizing our functions on several web pages.

-In particular:
+In particular: \n
-Dect.html: shows basic information about the delivery center Delivery.htm:  visualizes the optimized routes for delivery men Donator.html: provides contact information for potential donors Hos.html: hospital users can send their requests on this page Index.html: homepage for general visitors, with links to other pages
+Dect.html: shows basic information about the delivery center \n Delivery.htm:  visualizes the optimized routes for delivery men \n Donator.html: provides contact information for potential donors \n Hos.html: hospital users can send their requests on this page \n Index.html: homepage for general visitors, with links to other pages

 Application (Python back-end file) : This is the back-end Python code for the optimized routes algorithm implementation, data get and post from front-end submission and retrieve, data storage in csv file.